carlkma/finance/README.md

 * Update account balance in consideration of current stocks prices

 ## Brief history
 finance was initiated in 2019 as part of the author's CS50 summer course at Harvard University.
-It is deployed on https://carl-finance.herokuapp.com/ but is no longer maintained as of August 2019.
+It is deployed on https://carl-finance.herokuapp.com/. finance is open sourced since 2021 but is no longer maintained.
 ## License

 MIT License